Skip to main content

 Wildlife Ecosystems

-The reserve primary conservation target is the saiga antelope, a critically endangered species whose population has fluctuated dramatically from millions to near extinction.
-The steppe section provides critical calving and grazing habitat for the Caspian saiga population.
+The reserve primary conservation target is the saiga antelope (Saiga tatarica), a critically endangered species whose population has fluctuated dramatically.
+[1] The Chyornye Zemli steppe supports the only saiga population in European Russia, providing critical calving and grazing habitat.
 Other mammals include corsac fox, steppe polecat, and numerous rodents supporting raptor populations.
 The Manych-Gudilo section supports massive waterbird concentrations including globally significant numbers of great white pelican, Dalmatian pelican, flamingo, and various geese.
 Steppe eagle, imperial eagle, and saker falcon breed in the grasslands.

 Flora Ecosystems